melekmoalla/holbertonschool-validation/module2_task3/README.md

 - `make run`: Run the application in the background and write logs to a file.
 - `make stop`: Stop the running application.
 - `make test`: Test the application by sending HTTP requests.
+- `make integration-test`: Tests the application by sending HTTP requests.